c18301026/GE2_Assignment/README.md

 ## Scene 2
 1. Borg cube is seen heading for Earth.
-2. 3 shots hit the Borg cube.
+2. 3 shots fired by the Starfleet hit the Borg cube.

 ## Scene 3
 1. The Starfleet ships attack the Borg cube.